Bendomey/avc-server/README.md

 # avc-server

 AfricanVentureCounsel - A Modern Legal Solution For African Businesses

 # Available Scripts

+In the project directory, you can run:

+### `make run-dev`

+Runs the app in the development mode.

+### `make run`

+Runs the app in the production mode.

+### `make run`

+Builds code into binary for production

 # Development